grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 excerpt: 'For basic tests, the top-level summary that k6 provides might be enough.
 For detailed analysis, you can stream all data your test outputs to an external source.'
 ---

-There are two ways to inspect test results:
+There are two ways to look at test results:
 * After the test runs, k6 sends a small summary to `stdout`.
 * For granular analysis and time-series data, you can also stream live test data to an external output.